What Is HDD? See The Ultimate Guide of Hard Disk Drive - Qiling

 #4.
 How to Replace and Upgrade A Hard Disk Drive

-Finally, put everything back together and boot up your computer.
-Once it's up and running, you can restore your data from the backup you made earlier.
-And that's it!
+After completing the installation, shut down your computer and put everything back together.
+Once it's up and running, you can restore your data from the backup you made earlier, and that's it!

 Full Guide